SciFracX/FractionalCalculus.jl/README.md

 ## 🧙 Symbolic Fractional Differentiation and Integration

-FractionalCalculus.jl can do symbolic fractional differentiation and integration now!!
+Thanks to SymbolicUtils.jl, FractionalCalculus.jl can do symbolic fractional differentiation and integration now!!

 ```julia
 julia> using FractionalCalculus, SymbolicUtils